🏃♀️ Music that keeps your pace

 Where do the BPM numbers come from?

 Streaming APIs stopped handing out tempo to new apps (Spotify retired its public audio-features endpoint in late 2024; Apple Music and YouTube never exposed BPM).
-So Run The Beat reads tempo from a dedicated, swappable source β€” a curated library out of the box β€” and uses Spotify for search, playback and saving.
+So Run The Beat looks up each song’s tempo from GetSongBPM’s open catalogue and uses Spotify to find your tracks and save the playlist.

 Ready to find your rhythm?